MohammedK15/udacity_p3_WeatherJournalApp/project/weather-journal-app/README.md

 ### About this project:
 This project is about creating an API that communicate with '[open weather map](https://openweathermap.org/)' to get the temperature of specific location.

-This projec uses the fallowing technologies as external file needed to be installed:
+This project uses the fallowing technologies as external file needed to be installed:
 * NodeJs.
     * by download NodeJS from [Here](https://nodejs.org/en/download/)
 * Express.